+Draft Conservation Strategy Format

-Conservation Assessment Format: Outline (May 2006)
+(May 2006)

-The outline provided below lists the key components that should be included in Conservation Assessments created by/for Oregon/Washington BLM and/or Forest Service Region 6.
+The outline provided below lists the key components that should be included in Conservation Strategies created by/for Oregon/Washington BLM and/or Forest Service Region 6.
 This outline is meant to apply to a wide range of taxa, and is therefore generic in nature.
 However, some of the information presented in the outline may not be applicable all taxa.
-Conservation Assessments require peer review and management approval to be considered final and complete.